Isaia: Coral legend

 In Naples, the mythical origin story of red coral is well known.
 As the legend goes, the Greek hero Perseus killed the Gorgon Medusa and wanted to deliver her head as a wedding present to the King of Seriphos, who was about to wed his mother.
 On his way home, he saw the beautiful Andromeda chained to a rock and about to be eaten by a sea monster.
 Wanting to save her life, he killed the beast and then sat on the bank of the water to wash his hands.
-When he set the sack with Medusa’s head besides him, her blood dripped into the water and transformed into what we know as red coral.
+When he set the sack with Medusa's head besides him, her blood dripped into the water and transformed into what we know as red coral.
 For this, Neapolitans consider red coral a sign of good luck, and they use it in everything from pendants to religious ornaments to jewelry.

 Products

-Isaia is most known for its tailored clothing.
+Isaia is most known for its Neapolitan tailoring, often in bright colors to counteract the sun bleaching that occurs in the warm climate of Naples.
+The brand produces suits, blazers, neckties, knitwear, shirts, overshirts, swim trunks and leathergoods for itself and select made in Italy retailers.
 In 2020, the brand produced denim with a customized selvage and a traditional Neapolitan proverb embroidered on the inside.